We are now accepting applications for our spring internships

 Water Program Intern

 Ceres is working with companies, investors, water providers, policymakers, environmental organizations and other stakeholders to improve water management and increase reporting on water issues that pose risks to businesses, communities and the environment.
 We are seeking a graduate student intern to help us advance our work on water infrastructure, water risk disclosure, and corporate water management.
 Our current projects focus on the oil and gas, food and beverage, electric power and apparel industries, as well as water infrastructure and infrastructure financing.
-Graduate students preferred, but all will be considered.

 How to Apply for an Internship